benjamindraper1996/CI_PP2_FoxPhotography/README.md

 - Find the location on the business.

 ### Site Owner Goals
-- Increase the number of customers through vistitors to the website.
+- Increase the number of customers through visitors to the website.
 - Promote the company to new and existing users.
 - Provide a way for customers to contact the business for all queries.
-- Provide essential information to any one who needs it.
+- Provide essential information to anyone who needs it.

 ## User Experience